How to Start a Game Studio

 Choose a Game Engine

 Selecting the right game engine is crucial to bringing your game to life efficiently and effectively.
-Unity, Unreal Engine and Godot are some popular game engines to consider.
+Godot, Unity, and Unreal Engine are some popular game engines to consider.
 Each engine offers unique features and capabilities, so consider factors like your team’s expertise, the complexity of your game, and the platform you intend to target.
-Choose an engine that aligns with your project’s requirements and allows you to bring your creative vision to reality.
+Check out GameDev Academy’s list of Best Game Engines and choose an engine that aligns with your project’s requirements and allows you to bring your creative vision to reality.

 Select a Version Control System

 Version control is essential for maintaining the integrity and organization of your game’s code and assets throughout development.
 It enables collaborative work, tracks changes, and facilitates rollbacks if necessary.
-One excellent choice for version control is Perforce.
-With seamless integration, easy branching, and merging capabilities, Perforce ensures efficient and streamlined collaboration among your development team.
+One excellent choice for version control is Perforce Helix Core hosted on Assembla.
+With seamless integration, easy branching, and merging capabilities, coupled with Assembla’s optimized Perforce instances, development teams can enjoy an efficient, productive and streamlined collaboration.
+Learn more about Cloud-Based Game Development with Perforce and Using Perforce Cloud to Build a CI/CD Pipeline.

 Develop a Prototype

 A prototype is a simplified version of your game that showcases its core mechanics and features.
+Logic Simplified gives an overview of Video Game Prototyping and Its Importance in Game Development.
 It serves as a proof of concept, allowing you to gather feedback, secure funding, and attract potential players.
 Focus on demonstrating the unique selling points of your game and gather valuable insights to refine your vision.

 Launch the Game

 Launching your game requires careful planning and consideration.
+Check out this slideshow on GamesRadar+ for 12 steps to a video game release.
 Set a release date that aligns with your marketing strategy and player expectations.
 Address any critical bugs or issues with patches and updates.
 Additionally, consider post-launch content, such as downloadable content (DLC), to keep players engaged and excited about your game.

 Managed Perforce with Assembla